ScratchAddons/website-v2/content/docs/reference/addon-api/addon.notifications.md

   </tr>
 </table>

-Returns a promise that resolves to `true` if succeeded, `false` if not.
+Clears an existing notification, given its ID.
-Clears a notification, given its ID.
+The returned promise resolves to a boolean that indicates whether the clearing succeeded.

 ### addon.notifications.getAll
 <table>